 - Click the "Turn editing on" button at the top right of the course homepage.

 - Select Databases from the "Add an activity" dropdown menu.

-- Give your new database a name and a description.
+- On the Adding a new database page give your new database a name and a description.

 - Select the general options (see below) and the common module settings.